Devstia/hcpp-dev-pw/README.md

 # hcpp-cg-pws
-Code Garden Personal Web Server plugin for HestiaCP enables Code Garden features on the desktop app.
+CodeGarden Personal Web Server plugin for HestiaCP enables CodeGarden features on the desktop app.

 &nbsp;
  > :warning: !!!
 Note: this repo is in progress; when completed, a release will appear in the release tab.